tezos/tezos-mirror/docs/user/multinetwork.rst

 Select Network From Command-Line
 --------------------------------

-The simplest way to select the network to connect to is to use the new ``--network`` option.
+The simplest way to select the network to connect to is to use the ``--network`` option.
 For instance, to run Carthagenet::

   tezos-node run --data-dir ~/tezos-carthagenet --network carthagenet